shradhakatyal/Calculator/README.md

 <link rel="stylesheet" type="text/css" href="calc.css">
 ```
 Change the href to include the path of your css file relative to the directory in which calc.html is present.
+For example, if calc.css is present inside css folder in the same directory as calc.html
 ```
-If calc.css is present inside css folder in the same directory as calc.html
 <link rel="stylesheet" type="text/css" href="css\calc.css">
 ```

+### Disclaimer
+This is an original project.
+Any similarity is purely __coincidental__.